vordimous/scmusictheropy/content/showcase.md

 ---
-title: Showcase
+title: Find a Therapist
-subtitle: This is an optional page subtitle
+subtitle: Looking to receive music therapy services for your facility or as an individual client?
+Find a music therapy private practice near you!
 img_path: images/5.jpg
 items:
 - title: 'Carolina Music Therapy '